idlespork/idlespork/idle_test/README.txt

 To run an individual Testcase or test method, extend the dotted name given to unittest on the command line.

-python -m unittest -v idlelib.idle_test.test_xyz.Test_case.test_meth
+python -m unittest -v idle_test.test_xyz.Test_case.test_meth

 4. Human-mediated Tests

 Human-mediated tests are widget tests that cannot be automated but need human verification.
-They are contained in idlelib/idle_test/htest.py, which has instructions.
+They are contained in idle_test/htest.py, which has instructions.
 (Some modules need an auxiliary function, identified with # htest
 # on the header line.)
 The set is about complete, though some tests need
 improvement.
 To run all htests, run the htest file from an editor or from the command line with:

-python -m idlelib.idle_test.htest
+python -m idle_test.htest